andreizhirnov/data-conscious-marginal-effects/using-DAME-in-R-with-annotations.md

     ##
     ## Number of Fisher Scoring iterations: 4

-### Plotting marginal effects of the registration closing date
+### Plotting marginal effects of registration closing date

-We can use the `plot_me()` function to draw a contour-plot for the marginal effects of the registration closing date.
+We can use the `plot_me()` function to draw a contour-plot for the marginal effects of registration closing date.
 Since `closing` can only take on integer values, it makes more sense here to use the first-difference method for calculating the marginal effect.
 Thus, we set `discrete=TRUE` and use 1-day increments.